Sharp and rigid isoperimetric inequality in metric measure spaces with non-negative Ricci curvature: Introduction

 \section{Introduction}

-In the study of functional and geometric inequalities, such as isoperimetric inequality, log-Sobolev and Talagrand inequality, \emph{strictly positive curvature} in the sense of Ricci, Bakry\textendash \'Emery, Alexandrov or Lott-Sturm-Villani, often play critical roles.
-However, there are many important models which have only \emph{non-negative curvature}, many of them are even \emph{dimension-free}.

-The aim of this paper is to present a \emph{sharp, rigid, dimension-free isoperimetric inequality} in metric measure spaces with non-negative Ricci curvature in the sense of Lott\textendash Sturm\textendash Villani.
-Examples of spaces fitting our setting are weighted Riemannian manifolds with non-negative Bakry\textendash \'Emery curvature, measured-Gromov Hausdorff limits of Riemannian manifolds with non-negative Ricci curvature, and Alexandrov spaces with non-negative curvature.
+The aim of this paper is to present a \emph{sharp dimension-free isoperimetric inequality}, in metric measure spaces with non-negative Ricci curvature in the sense of Lott\textendash Sturm\textendash Villani, and study its rigidity.

-Let $\ms$ be a metric measure space (m.m.s. for short), where $(X, \d)$ is a complete and separable metric space and $\mm$ is a locally finite, non-negative Radon measure with full support.
+Let $\ms$ be a metric measure space, where $(X, \d)$ is a complete and separable metric space and $\mm$ is a locally finite, non-negative Radon measure with full support.
 The \emph{Minkowski content} of a Borel set $\Omega \subset X$ with $\mm(\Omega)<+\infty$ is defined by